andmoredev/andmoredev/content/blog/create-cognito-user-programatically.md

 username=$(uuidgen)@andmore.dev
 aws cognito-idp admin-create-user --user-pool-id [YOUR-USERPOOL-ID] --username $username --message-action SUPPRESS
 ```
-In the commands above, I am generating the username with a new uuid, since I have email forwarding enabled for my domain, each new user will send me an email.
+In the commands above, I am generating the username with a new uuid.
+Since I have email forwarding enabled for my domain, each new user will send me an email.
 To avoid this side effect I have added the `--message-actions` property as `SUPPRESS`, this will disable any messages from being sent.

 This is all we need right?
 I thought this too, but there is more.
 The user is created with a temporary password and is not usable yet.
 Since we are doing this for an automated process, we can't really go through the flow of opening the email, signing in and changing the password.
 So let's see what else we need to do.